cc1759/Inspire-Time/README.md

 pnpm create hono@latest my-app
 ```

-This brings up a menu, asking which templete you want to use, in which we selected *pnpm*.
+This brings up a menu, asking which templete you want to use, in which we selected *Node.js*.
+Then it asks for which package manager to use, which we select *"pnpm"*.

 Then we install all the dependencies for the project using: